Written by Joe Ballenger

 If anything, I should probably admit that I’m probably way too bold when it comes to arthropods.
 If it’s a bug, and I see it, my hands are immediately on it.
 You can guess the results of this sort of mentality; I’ve been stung by three species of venomous caterpillars, more bees and wasps than I can count (including a Pompillid on the butt), one species of centipede, I’ve been bitten by an assassin bug, 8 gender/species combinations of dobsonflies, so on and so forth.
 In fact, in 2012, I even spent three days in the hospital from a black widow bite I received from carelessly handling a specimen.

 It might sound like I’m bragging, but the reality is that I’m my own worst enemy in some ways.
-I used to breed cockroaches to feed tarantulas when I was younger, but I did not believe I needed Personal Protective Equipment.
+I used to breed cockroaches to feed tarantulas when I was an undergrad, but I did not believe I needed Personal Protective Equipment because I was unaware of the potential for allergies.
 Over the course of a few years, I developed a whopping cockroach allergy.
 It’s so bad that I can let a cockroach walk on me, and you’ll be able to trace where it walked by following the hives that erupt up and down my arm where it stepped.
 In fact, I demonstrate this whenever I teach a medical entomology class.

 The Bottom Line